RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 We must configure the following services in our webapp.

 - `Context` class as a DbContext using SQL Server
-- `DbServices` class as a transient service
+- `DbVersionServices` class as a transient service

 #### DOTNET 5
 In the startup.cs file include the following: